beata-krasnopolska/VmRebuildApi/Readme.md

-The mini project of Virtual Machine Rebuild API
+# The mini project of Virtual Machine Rebuild API

+## Description and Key Features

-1. takes the POST /api/v1/rebuild request with parameters (vmName, template)
+1\. takes the POST /api/v1/rebuild request with parameters (vmName, template)

-2\. runes rebuild as power shell task
+2\. runs rebuild as PowerShell task

 3\. returns jobId